 top of page

-How to make your wedding more sustainable!
-From a cake designers perspective!
+How to make your wedding cake more sustainable!

 I think nowadays, it doesn’t matter if you are generation X,Z or J, leading a more sustainable and eco conscious life is the only way we are going to be able to preserve our beautiful planet for years to come.

-I have seen firsthand how wasteful and throwaway the wedding industry can be, so hopefully I can shed some light on certain areas and set you off with some tips which will will help you on both the path of sustainability and keeping money in your pocket.
+As a sustainable baker I have seen firsthand how wasteful and throwaway the wedding cake industry can be, so hopefully I can shed some light on certain areas and set you off with some tips which will will help you on both the path of sustainability and keeping money in your pocket.

 Back in the olden days!